-If only every danger in life was so apparent, and we were so quick to heed its warnings.
+If only every danger in life was so apparent, and we were quick to heed its warnings.
 Life as an adult is either much trickier, or we are just far too easily deceived.
-For those of you without a little country wisdom: the smell of cucumbers is emitted when a copperhead snake feels threatened (such as when a rambunctious child is running about its territory).
-Today, I’m rarely in danger of a poisonous snake bite, but I (we) live amongst a multitude of metaphorical/spiritual carnivores that roam about the earth, seeking to devour.
+For those without a little country wisdom, the smell of cucumbers is emitted when a copperhead snake feels threatened, such as when a rambunctious child is running about its territory.
+Today, few of us are regularly in danger of a poisonous snake bite, but countless other dangers lurk.

 To say the least, this spring and summer have been different.
 The global pandemic has changed the way we work, worship, learn, and leisure.
 We are supposed to be enjoying our families and the great outdoors.
 We should be more relaxed than ever, right?
 Yet anxiety, restlessness, and mental/emotional fatigue levels are through our safe-at-home-roofs.

 The serpent’s craftiness is well known in the story of Adam and Eve, and Satan has only become more artful in his slithering, seductive schemes.
 Being sheltered at home with our own thoughts and fears has only increased our uneasiness.
 Have our fuzzy house-slippers fuzzed our thinking?
 We’ve forgotten the greatest commandments to love God and love our neighbor.
 We’ve erected twisty walls that stretch far past the labels of political parties and church denominations.
 We’re brother against brother over simple face coverings and skin color.
 We’ve forgotten that we were all made in God’s image… and He loves everyone.
 We’ve forgotten, and now our sense of unity stinks.